-Level 5 & 6 LONG TERM SUSPENSION OR EXPULSION: When the act of misconduct constitutes a crime under state law, a severe violation of the Student Code of Conduct, persistent disobedience, or is so extreme that it threatens the safety of others, the School Principal may impose disciplinary measures or recommend the student to the Board for disciplinary measures up to and including expulsion.
-The Principal may also recommend to the Board for additional disciplinary measures, up to and including expulsion, any student who has repeated Level 5 or above (as defined in the NHA Schoolwide Behavior System) recorded behavior incidences during the current school year.
+Level 6 LONG TERM SUSPENSION, EXPULSION, OR PERMANENT EXPULSION: When the act of misconduct constitutes a crime under state law, a severe violation of the Student Code of Conduct, persistent disobedience, or is so extreme that it threatens the safety of others, the student may serve a long-term suspension or be expelled from the school.
+The parent and student are notified in writing of the violation, and of the recommended disciplinary consequence.

-The student will be granted a right to a due process hearing before the Board of Directors to determine if the facts merit either a long-term suspension or expulsion from the school.
-When the act of misconduct violates the provisions of Section 1311(2) of the Revised School Code, the School will schedule a due process hearing with the Board of Directors to determine if the facts require the school to permanently expel the student, subject to reinstatement as provided in the statute.
+The student will be granted a right to due process as described in the Due Process Procedures of this Student Code of Conduct.
+When the act of misconduct violates the provisions of Sections 1311(2) or 1311a of the Revised School Code, the student may be permanently expelled, depending on the circumstances.
+Permanent expulsion is subject to reinstatement as provided in the statute.
 Upon request, the school will provide parents with information about reinstatement, including the petition form.